-There are many routes that you could go when it comes to finishing your lower-level floors, but have you considered basement slab?
-Rockville, MD homeowners and renovators know that there are many benefits that come with this type of durable flooring.
+There are many routes that you could go when it comes to finishing your lower-level floors, but have you considered the basement slab?
+Rockville, MD homeowners and renovators know that many benefits come with this type of durable flooring.
 But what exactly is a slab floor?

 What Is Basement Slab Flooring?

 This type of flooring, also called a “slab basement,” is a concrete basement floor poured without footings.
 This means that the basement walls are created and the concrete slab is poured around the floor—technically creating a floating slab.